Poseidia, capital of Atlantis, 11,000 BCE

 “What?!”
 Gadeirus growled.
 “What is so Light-forsaken urgent you simply couldn’t wait?!”

 “The Ahlaielian delegation has landed.”
 Propelling himself from the wall, Desineus retrieved the satchel, his fingers skimming black marble veined with crimson.
 He brushed past Gadeirus and entered the royal quarters.
 Curled on the bed lay the bare and bawling mermaid, her bloodied ribs heaving for breath.
-Desineus turned arched eyebrows toward the king, who was fisting unkempt hair the color of midnight.
+Desineus raised manicured eyebrows at the king, who was fisting unkempt hair the color of midnight.

 “Shut the hell up!”
 Gadeirus snapped.